-It starts on Saturday 31st July 2021 at 10:00am with the end of the event and the final checkpoint in the Highlands of Scotland closing on Saturday 14th August at 6:00pm.
+It starts on Saturday 30th July 2022 at 10:00am with the end of the event and the finish in Fort William in the Highlands of Scotland closing on Saturday 13th August at 6:00pm.

-Registration will again be hosted by Si Entries and will open at Mid-June 2020.
-Places are limited for the first year and will be available on a first come, first served basis.
+Registration will again be hosted by Si Entries and will open in October 2021.
+Places are limited to 75 for the second year and will be available on a first come, first served basis.

 The Great British Divide will be a fully tracked event with live tracking from Maprogress available for the duration.

 All participants will be required to use a Spot Gen 3 Tracker and the cost of the rental of the tracker and the live tracking is included within the entry fee.

 WHAT DOES IT COST?